NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 I took a ferry across to Elephantine.
 5 EP

-I crossed Elephantine through a maze of tiny lanes thinking that there would be a speed boat to Agha Kan Mausoleum, but there are none.
-I ended up getting a ride across with an old man in a row boat going to visit his garden.
+I crossed Elephantine through a maze of tiny lanes thinking that there would be a speed boat to Agha Kan Mausoleum, but there were none.
+I ended up getting a ride across with an old man in a rowboat going to visit his garden.
 50 EP

 Aswan Botanical Garden.
 Quite nice with many exotic plants especially palms.
 Occupies in the entire island.
 30 EP